The Difference Between an RN and BSN

 Education plays a crucial role in the preparation of most professionals, including nurses.
 Developing the knowledge, competencies, and clinical skills necessary for their profession requires aspiring nurses to make careful choices about their educational path.
-To choose the most suitable degree program and adequately prepare for their state licensure exam, future nurses must understand key nursing terms and distinctions, but sorting through the healthcare industry’s many acronyms can cause confusion.
+To choose the most suitable degree program and adequately prepare for their state licensure exam, future nurses must understand key nursing terms and distinctions.
+However, sorting through the healthcare industry’s many acronyms can cause confusion.
 To begin with, what’s the difference between an RN and BSN?

+An RN is a registered nurse.
 Registered nurses (RNs) care for patients and coordinate treatment.
 This involves recording medical histories, evaluating conditions, administering medication, and collaborating with other healthcare providers.
 RNs may work in hospitals, physicians’ offices, nursing homes, and schools.

 To become an RN, individuals must complete certain educational requirements, pass the National Council Licensure Examination for registered nurses (NCLEX-RN), and then apply for a license in the state where they plan to practice.
 Some states have other requirements, such as background checks.

 RNs can fulfill the educational requirements in different ways.
 At a minimum, they must earn an associate degree in nursing (ADN).
 They can also complete nursing diploma programs.
 These two- to three-year programs offer similar coursework to associate degree programs but add additional clinical hours.
 However, they do not provide a degree.
 Although nursing diploma programs were once a popular step toward becoming an RN, few of them exist today.
 Finally, RNs can meet the educational requirements by earning a Bachelor of Science in Nursing (BSN).